 - Increase in heart rate up to 100 beats per minute;

 Severe pneumonia is manifested by pronounced symptoms of intoxication, a severe general condition of the patient.
 The body temperature rises to 38.0 ° C, there are signs of respiratory failure of the II-III degree.
-Hemodynamic disorders are noted: blood pressure is below 90/60 mm Hg. heart rate more than 100 beats / min.
+Hemodynamic disorders are noted: blood pressure is below 90/60 mm Hg. heart rate more than 100 beats/min.
 Patients develop septic shock and the need for vasopressors arises.

 In the clinical analysis of blood, a decrease in the number of leukocytes (white blood cells) less than 4.0 × 109 / l or leukocytosis of 20.0 × 109 / l with the number of immature neutrophils more than 10% is determined.
 Radiographs show multilobe bilateral pneumonic infiltration.
-The pathological process progresses rapidly , the infiltration zone increases by 50% in 48 hours of observation.
+The pathological process progresses rapidly, the infiltration zone increases by 50% in 48 hours of observation.

 Causes of Severe Pneumonia

-Most severe pneumonia is caused by pneumococcus and Haemophilus influenzae.
-Severe pneumonia develops when the respiratory tract is infected with Legionella, Staphylococcus aureus, Gram-negative bacteria, Klebsiella.
+Most severe pneumonia is caused by pneumococcus and Haemophilus influenza.
+Severe pneumonia develops when the respiratory tract is infected with Legionella, Staphylococcus aureus, Gram-negative bacteria, and Klebsiella.
 In winter, severe viral pneumonia prevails.
 Quite often, pneumonia caused by mycoplasmas and chlamydia is severe.
 Antibiotic-resistant bacterial strains are of particular importance in the origin of severe pneumonia.